ORNL/cpp-proposals-pub/layout_padded/layout_padded.md

 ```

 would only be meaningful if the run-time extents are less than or equal to 4.
-In this version of the paper, this alias would always mean
+In R1 and subsequent revisions, this alias would always mean
 "the padding stride rounds up the rightmost extent to a multiple of 4,
 whatever the extent may be."
 R0 had no way to express that use case